Salt Marsh Restoration

 qʷiqʷəlut Water Is Life Series

-This spring and summer 350 Tacoma is hosting a series of events that combine caring for qʷiqʷəlut (“little marsh”), a 1.5 acre salt marsh that we steward, with educational presentations by local organizations and experts.
-Speakers will cover a wide range of water-related topics.
-All events in the series are on Saturdays.
-The first hour will be spent at 350 Tacoma, where lunch will be served and we’ll enjoy the presentation of our guest speaker(s).
-Then we’ll gather into carpools and head over to qʷiqʷəlut.
-Once there, we’ll tour the salt marsh, pick up trash, and water plants as needed.
-We’ll spend about an hour there, then return to 350 Tacoma.
-Everyone is welcome!
-Learn more about the series and see the calendar of events here!
+This spring and summer 350 Tacoma hosted a series of events that combined caring for qʷiqʷəlut (“little marsh”), a 1.5 acre salt marsh that we steward, with educational presentations by local organizations and experts.
+Speakers covered a wide range of water-related topics.
+Learn more about the series here!

 Aerial image of the salt marsh adjacent to industrial lots at the Port of Tacoma